ChrisPenner/vimprove/README.md

 7. Work through Section 2 of `vimtutor`.
     Going through vimtutor helps you to remember commands you've forgotten.
 8. {C} :e <file>` opens a file for editing.
-9. If you want to show more tips at a time, run `vimtips numtips 'n'`, Where 'n' is the max number of tips to show at a time.
+9. If you want to show more tips at a time, run `vimprove numtips 'n'`, Where 'n' is the max number of tips to show at a time.
 10. Hitting escape is annoying.
 It's far away.
      Try rebinding your caps-lock key to escape instead! (try 'Seil'!)
-11. If you've got a tip mastered, run `vimtips clear 'n'` to clear tip 'n'.
+11. If you've got a tip mastered, run `vimprove clear 'n'` to clear tip 'n'.
 12. `w` moves the cursor forward by one 'word'
      Try `:help iskeyword` to learn about what makes a 'word'.
 13. `b` moves the cursor backward by one 'word'